osamakawish/ZVectorIllustration/bugs.md

 # Bugs

-## Rescale Potential Issue
+## Changing Transformation Origin Moves Object

-Rescale function may need fixing when the selection changes.
-In fact, I should do that ASAP.
+In fact, only the top left origin works properly.

 ## Curve `pos()` not centered